-- for every invariant type parameter T of Y, the type argument A of T given in V and the type argument B of T given in W must be exactly the same type, and, furthermore, - x is a subtype of an instantiation u of y such that u is a subtype of vaw.
+- for every invariant type parameter τ of v, the type argument A of τ given in v and the type argument B of τ given in w must be exactly the same type, and, furthermore, - x is a subtype of an instantiation U of Y such that U is a subtype of V&W.

-Therefore, if a type x is a subtype of the instantiations v and w of some generic type y, then either:
+Therefore, if a type x is a subtype of the instantiations v and w of some generic type x, then either:

-- for some invariant type parameter T of Y, the argument of A of T given in V and the argument B of T given in W are distinct types, and either A or B involves a type parameter, or - if, for some invariant type parameter T of Y, the argument of A of T given in V and the argument B of T given in W are distinct types, and neither A nor B involve a type parameter, then the type V&W is the bottom type Nothing, and we say that V and W are disjoint instantiations of Y, or, otherwise, - x must be a subtype of an instantiation P of Y formed by taking each type parameter T of Y, and constructing a type argument C for T from the type arguments A of T given in V and B of T given in W: - if y is invariant in T, then C is the same type as A and B, - if y is covariant in T, then C is A&B, or - if y is contravariant in T, then C is A | B.
+- for some invariant type parameter T of Y, the argument A of T given in V and the argument B of T given in W are provably distinct type arguments, and then the type V&W is the bottom type Nothing, and we say that V and W are disjoint instantiations of Y, or - for some invariant type parameter τ of Ψ , the argument of A of τ given in V and the argument B of τ given in W are possibly distinct, and then we say that V and W are irreconcilable instantiations of Ψ , or - otherwise, x must be a subtype of an instantiation P of Y formed by taking each type parameter T of Y, and constructing a type argument C for T from the type arguments A of T given in V and B of T given in W: - if A and B are both invariant, then they must be exactly the same type, and C is the same type as A and B, - if both A and B are covariant, then C is out A&B - if both A and B are contravariant, then C is in A|B, - if either A or B is covariant and the other is invariant, with exact type D, then C is just D, or - if either A or B is contravariant, and the other is invariant, with exact type D, then C is just D.

 Finally, the following identities result from principal instantiation inheritance.
-For any generic type x < T >, and for any given types A and B:
+For any generic type x<T>, and for any given types ${\tt A}$ and ${\tt B}$:

-- x&x is exactly equivalent to x if x<T> is covariant in τ, unless either A or B involves type parameters, and - x&x is exactly equivalent to $x$ if x<T> is contravariant in T, unless either A or B involves type parameters.
+- X&X is exactly equivalent to X if X<T> is covariant in T, unless either A or B involves type parameters, and - x < A > & x < B > is exactly equivalent to x < A | B > if x < T > is contravariant in T, unless either A or B involves type parameters.

-3.7.3.
+3.7.4.
 Principal instantiation of a supertype

-If a type x is a subtype of some instantiation v of a generic type v, then, as a result of the principal instantiation inheritance restriction, we can form a unique instantiation of v that is a subtype of every instantiation of v to which v is assignable.
-We call this type the principal instantiation of v for v.
+If a type x is a subtype of some instantiation v of a generic type v, then, as a result of the principal instantiation inheritance restriction, we can form a unique instantiation of v that is a subtype of every instantiation of v to which x is assignable.
+We call this type the principal instantiation of v for x.

-We compute principal instantiations by making use of the identities observed above in §3.2.3 Union types, §3.2.4 Intersection types, and §3.7.2 Principal instantiation inheritance.
+We compute principal instantiations by making use of the identities observed above in §3.2.3 Union types, §3.2.4 Intersection types, and §3.7.3 Principal instantiation inheritance.
 For any generic type x: